 It is important to note that you must typically be found negligent for injuries or damage for liability coverage to respond.
 For example, suppose a tree on your property falls during a windstorm and damages your neighbor’s garage.
 In that case, your liability insurance will likely only pay for their damages if you are found negligent for them.
 In other words, it would have to be proven that you knew the tree was dead or dying and could cause damage to your neighbor’s property.
 Otherwise, the cost of repairs would be covered under your neighbor’s policy.

-Liability coverage is usually not only valid at your home’s location.
+Liability coverage can also be valid away from your home’s location.
 If you are walking your dog and it gets loose, knocking someone to the ground and injuring them, your liability coverage may still cover you, even though you were not at home.

 How much coverage do you need?